Nayefbah/intro-to-markdown-lab/CssReadme.md

 ```

 For the full article please visit
-You can read more and th learn beginners' HTML in [W3Schools](https://www.w3schools.com/CSS/default.asp)
+You can read more and th learn beginners' CSS in [W3Schools](https://www.w3schools.com/CSS/default.asp)